May 19, 2017

 April 20, 2017 | Juan Garcia, Global Health Fellows Program II

 A successful, long-term global health career involves a workforce that can balance motivation, lifestyle demands, and ever-evolving skill requirements.
 This means that special care must be given to ensuring those at the earliest stages of their career are as prepared as possible to meet these demands.
-A new survey from PHI's Global Health Fellows Program II and the Consortium of Universities for Global Health explores this, and aims to better describe the global health workforce transition from graduate education to initial employment. more
+A new survey from PHI's Global Health Fellows Program II and the Consortium of Universities for Global Health explores the global health workforce transition from graduate education to initial employment. more

 April 04, 2017 | Mark Barone, PhD, Medtronic Foundation Associate in PHI’s Global Health Leaders Fellowship

 PHI's Global Health Leaders has placed a Dr. Mark Barone, PhD, a Medtronic Foundation Associate, in Sao Paulo to work toward stemming the growing tide of chronic disease.
 Mark provides on-the-ground technical insight, alignment, and representation for Medtronic Foundation’s portfolio of work in Brazil addressing chronic and acute non-communicable diseases, and contributes strategic guidance including developing guidelines to be used in assessing applicants to philanthropic grants in-country.
 In this post, Mark reflects on his recent trips to PHI's central offices in Oakland California, where he met with PHI staff and other health experts. more